Yoctol/bottender/docs/channel-line-flex.md

 ---
 id: channel-line-flex
-title: Sending LINE Flex Message
+title: Flex Messages
 ---

+## Introduction

-When you are building a LINE bot, you should never miss one of the killer features of LINE, [Flex Messages](https://developers.line.biz/en/docs/messaging-api/using-flex-messages/).
-As its name suggests, Flex Messages are highly flexible for various bot scenarios.
+[Flex messages](https://developers.line.biz/en/docs/messaging-api/using-flex-messages/) are one of the killer features of LINE.
+As its name suggests, flex messages are highly flexible for various bot scenarios.
 For example, booking the hotel, showing product catalog, displaying task progress, or rating for tourism.

 ![](https://user-images.githubusercontent.com/3382565/68373526-1222d080-017e-11ea-9461-8f26fdfdc527.png)

-If you are familiar with web programming, you find similarities between the intentions of Flex Messages and HTML.
+If you are familiar with web programming, you find similarities between the structure of flex messages and HTML.
 For example:

 - The size of a container is calculated based on its components and layout
 - The hierarchical structure for the display of nested content

-We also argue that Flex Messages as a practical approach towards highly customized chat UI, although flexibility usually comes with complexity (in terms of the amount of code).
+Although flexibility usually comes with complexity (in terms of the amount of code), flex messages are a practical approach to build highly customized chat UI.

-Another benefit of Flex Messages is better desktop support, compared with mobile-only Template Messages and quick replies.
+Another benefit of flex messages is better desktop support, compared with mobile-only template messages and quick replies.

-In the following sections, we guide you through Flex Messages examples from simple to complex ones.
+In the following sections, we will guide you through flex messages examples from simple to complex ones.

-## Flex Message Examples

-### A Hello World Flex Message
+## A Minimum Flex Message

+The following is a minimum "Hello World" example.

 ![](https://user-images.githubusercontent.com/3382565/68481176-783c5000-0271-11ea-9ab1-c9869a11f42a.png)

-The following is a simple example based on a `bubble` type container with two text components arranged horizontally.

-To send flex messages, call `context.sendFlex()` with your flex content:
+To send flex messages, you can call `context.sendFlex()` with your alt text and flex contents:

 ```js
 async function App(context) {